Tech08mag/Spotify-Watcher/README.md

 3. Run the main.py
 4. Follow the provided instructions and configure some songs before downloading them

-## common mistakes
+## troubleshooting
-1. The Program has no access to the path
+- The Program has no access to the path
-2. Make sure your Playlist is public!
+- Make sure your Playlist is public!
+- if you get errors like AudioProviderError: YT-DLP download error try disabling vpn

 ## features
 - [x] Downlaod single Files/Album or Playlists from Spotify